 Did you know that the boats in our fleet are privately owned?

-Boat owners place their catamarans or monohulls in our fleet to earn an income each time they are hired through Whitsunday Rent a Yacht.
-We maintain the vessel and look after it from our private facilities in Shute Harbour.
+Boat owners/investors place their catamarans in our fleet and earn an income each time the boat is hired through Whitsunday Rent a Yacht.